eg4000/SKU110K_CVPR19/README.md

 This implementation is built on top of https://github.com/fizyr/keras-retinanet.
 The SKU110K dataset is provided in csv format compatible with the code CSV parser.

 Dependencies include: 'keras', 'keras-resnet', 'six', 'scipy'.
-'Pillow', 'pandas', 'tensorflow-gpu' This repository requires Keras 2.2.4 or higher, and was tested using Python 2.7.6 and OpenCV 3.1.
+'Pillow', 'pandas', 'tensorflow-gpu', 'tqdm' This repository requires Keras 2.2.4 or higher, and was tested using Python 2.7.6 and OpenCV 3.1.

 The output files will be saved under "$HOME"/Documents/SKU110K and have the same structure as in https://github.com/fizyr/keras-retinanet: